Mileage in Personal Vehicle

-A state employee is entitled to be reimbursed for mileage incurred to conduct state business per Texas Government Code Section 660.041.
-The reimbursement may not exceed the product of the actual number of miles traveled for business and the maximum mileage reimbursement rate per Texas Government Code Section 660.042.
+A state employee is entitled to be reimbursed for mileage incurred to conduct state business per Texas Government Code, Section 660.041.
+The reimbursement may not exceed the total of the number of miles traveled for business multiplied by the maximum mileage reimbursement rate per Texas Government Code, Section 660.042.
 The mileage reimbursement rate is inclusive of all expenses associated with the employee’s use of his or her vehicle.
+The mileage reimbursement rate applies to electric and hybrid-electric automobiles, as well as gasoline and diesel-powered vehicles.
 A state agency is not required to reimburse employees at the maximum rate.
-A state agency may specify a mileage reimbursement rate that is lower than the maximum allowable rate per mile under Texas Government Code Section 660.007(b).
+A state agency may specify a mileage reimbursement rate that is lower than the maximum allowable rate per mile under Texas Government Code, Section 660.007(b).
 The agency must notify affected individuals in writing about the lower rate before implementing it.

 Mileage incurred while traveling to a duty point is not reimbursable if the state employee is unable to conduct official state business because the employee’s personal vehicle breaks down before reaching the duty point.
 In contrast, mileage incurred by another employee picking up a state employee at the location where the vehicle broke down and returns the employee to the employee’s designated headquarters is reimbursable to that employee regardless of whether the first employee conducted any official state business before the vehicle broke down.

 The number of reimbursable miles may not exceed the number of miles of the most cost-effective, reasonably safe route between an employee’s origin of travel and the final duty point.
 In determining the most cost-effective, reasonably safe route, a state agency may consider the route that provides the shortest distance, the quickest drive time or the safest road conditions.

 A member of the Legislature may only receive mileage reimbursement for the most cost-effective route.